A Weekend in Belgrade

 Free Walking Tour

-A standard item on our to-do list when in a major city, is a walking tour.
+A walking tour is a standard item on our to-do list when in a major city.
 We signed up online and showed up in person at the designated meeting spot at Republic Square.

-Republic Square is the home to important buildings such as the National Museum, the National Theatre, and a statue of Prince Michael, pictured above, and it was the starting point of the walking tour.
+Republic Square is home to important buildings such as the National Museum, the National Theatre, and a statue of Prince Michael, pictured above.
+It was the starting point of the walking tour.

 Our guide introduced himself, gave us the practical rundown of the tour, and told the story of the surrounding buildings.